Trichinosis: History

 As early as 1835, trichinosis was known to have been caused by a parasite, but the mechanism of infection was unclear at the time.
-A decade later, American scientist Joseph Leidy pinpointed undercooked meat as the primary vector for the parasite, and two decades afterwards, this hypothesis was fully accepted by the scientific community.
+A decade later, American scientist Joseph Leidy pinpointed undercooked meat as the primary vector for the parasite, and two decades afterward, this hypothesis was fully accepted by the scientific community.

 Parasite

 The circumstances surrounding the first observation and identification of T. spiralis are controversial, due to a lack of records.
 In 1835, James Paget, a first-year medical student, first observed the larval form of T. spiralis, while witnessing an autopsy at St. Bartholomew’s Hospital in London.
-Paget took special interest in the presentation of muscle with white flecks, described as a "sandy diaphragm".
+Paget took a special interest in the presentation of muscle with white flecks, described as a "sandy diaphragm".
 Although Paget is most likely the first person to have noticed and recorded these findings, the parasite was named and published in a report by his professor, Richard Owen, who is now credited for the discovery of the T. spiralis larval form.